dominikb1888/SWEN/README.md

 ## Readings and Resources:

-- THEORY: Basics of Computation: https://ebookcentral.proquest.com/lib/th-deggendorf/reader.action?docID=6640815
+- THEORY: - Essential Computer Science: https://ebookcentral.proquest.com/lib/th-deggendorf/detail.action?docID=6640815
-- PRACTICE: Basic Python: https://ebookcentral.proquest.com/lib/th-deggendorf/reader.action?docID=6797218 (in the md folder in this Repo)
+- PRACTICE: Basic Python: https://ebookcentral.proquest.com/lib/th-deggendorf/reader.action?docID=6797218 (also in the md folder in this Repo)
+- EXERCISES:
-- EXERCISES: Click on the links next to each session below
+  - Click on the links next to each session below
+  - Algorithms and Data Structures: https://ebookcentral.proquest.com/lib/th-deggendorf/detail.action?docID=4946360&query=algorithms (I will refer to this while discussing solutions to exercises)

 ## Agenda

+- 60-90min | Review and joint development of selected Homework Exercises
-- 20-30min | Brief theoretical input on basic topics of automation and computation.
+- 20-30min | Brief theoretical input on computational thinking with Algorithms and Data Structures.
 - 60-90min | Practical Exercises and Coding Examples with Python
-- 60-90min | Review and joint development of selected Homework Exercises

 ## Deliverables (ungraded)